From Guessing to Seeing: Enhancing LLM-Based Program Repair via Trace-Guided Multi-strategy Debate: Experiment Setup

 \subsection{Benchmarks}

 To ensure a rigorous evaluation, we conduct experiments on three benchmarks: Defects4J v1.2, Defects4J v2.0 and \textsc{Recent-Java}.

 \textbf{Defects4J benchmark.} We utilize both v1.2 and v2.0 of the Defects4J benchmark, which contain real-world faults from large-scale Java projects (e.g., Commons-Lang, JFreeChart).
 This benchmark is widely adopted by existing LLM-based APR approaches, ensuring a fair comparison with state-of-the-art baselines.
 As shown in Table~\ref{tab:dataset_stats}, we categorize the defects based on repair complexity: Single-Function (SF) bugs, which require modifications within a single method, and Multi-Function (MF) bugs, which involve synchronized changes across multiple methods.
-We further detail Single-Hunk (SH) and Single-Line (SL) bugs to assess performance on localized faults.
+We further detail Single-Hunk (SH) and Single-Line (SL) bugs to assess performance on localized faults. {Following the evaluation scope commonly adopted in prior LLM-based APR studies~\cite{xia2024automated,zhang2025repair}, we evaluate 673 single-file Defects4J bugs with reproducible failure-triggering tests, excluding cases outside the supported repair scope or not reproducible in our environment.}

-\textbf{\textsc{Recent-Java}.} Data leakage poses a critical threat to the validity of LLM-based repair evaluation, while constructing leakage-free benchmarks is inherently challenging due to the scarcity of recent, high-quality defects.
-To address this issue, we build \textsc{Recent-Java}, a benchmark designed for leakage-free evaluation across different backbone models.
-We select GPT-3.5 and DeepSeek-Coder as representative models due to their distinct training cutoff periods, September 2021 and March 2023.
-To ensure that all defects are unseen to both models, we restrict the dataset to bugs reported after the later cutoff, collecting candidates between September 2023 and December 2025.
-Following this criterion, we collect bug-fixing commits from three actively maintained Java projects, Jsoup, Commons-Lang, and Commons-Compress.
-We extract buggy and fixed versions from each commit and apply strict filtering to retain only valid single-function defects.
-This process yields 21 high-quality bugs.
-Although modest in size, such datasets are inherently difficult to construct under strict leakage-free constraints, and are widely used to evaluate generalization beyond memorized patterns.
+\textbf{\textsc{Recent-Java}.} Data leakage poses a critical threat to the validity of LLM-based repair evaluation, while constructing post-cutoff benchmarks is inherently challenging due to the scarcity of recent, high-quality defects. {To reduce this risk, we construct \textsc{Recent-Java}, a post-cutoff benchmark for evaluating different backbone models.
+We select GPT-3.5 and DeepSeek-Coder as representative models, whose reported training cutoffs are September 2021 and March 2023, respectively.
+To place all defects after the later reported cutoff, we collect bug-fixing commits dated between September 2023 and December 2025 from three Java projects: Jsoup, Commons-Lang, and Commons-Compress.}